bbc/vc2_conformance/docs/source/index.rst

 This manual is split into two parts.

-The first (shorter) part, :ref:`user-documentation`, is aimed at codec developers who wish to test their video codec implementations.
+The first (shorter) part, :ref:`user-documentation`, is aimed at codec testers who wish to test a VC-2 code implementation.
 It includes more detailed guides and references on using the tools provided by the conformance testing software.

-The second (longer) part, :ref:`maintainer-documentation`, is aimed at developers tasked with maintaining this software; codec developers can disregard this part.
+The second (longer) part, :ref:`maintainer-documentation`, is aimed at developers tasked with maintaining this software; codec testers can disregard this part.
 This section includes a general overview of the conformance software internals followed by detailed reference documentation on its various components.